-4. Besides letters from external reviewers, can there be material included in the dossier that is not made available to the candidate for review when he or she signs the signature statement?
+5. Besides letters from external reviewers, can there be material included in the dossier that is not made available to the candidate for review when they sign the signature statement?

-Only the material identified in the Administrative Guidelines on page 9, III.C.2.1. (external letters of assessment), is listed as confidential and excluded from the candidate's review or inspection.
+Only the material identified in the Administrative Guidelines on pages 8-9, III.C.2.k. (external letters of assessment), is listed as confidential and excluded from the candidate's review or inspection.
 Before the dossier goes to the committee, the candidate signs a statement that they have reviewed all materials in the dossier, with the exception of that section.
-If material is added to the dossier afterwards, excluding the committee and administrative letters, the candidate should be so informed and be able to review it. (page 12, III.F.; page 46, Appendix F.)
+If material is added to the dossier afterward, excluding the committee and administrative letters, the candidate should be so informed and be able to review it. (page 13, III.F.; Appendix F)

-5. Can there be internal letters, outside of the required committee and administrative letters, added to the dossier, and can these be confidential?
+6. Can there be internal letters, outside of the required committee and administrative letters, added to the dossier, and can these be confidential?

-If the unit feels that important information can be added to the dossier by seeking an occasional letter internal to the unit, the entire letter (not a summary or selective sections from it) should be included in the dossier, in the section which it addresses most significantly, and it should therefore be reviewed by the candidate with the rest of the contents of the dossier preceding section I. (Page 8, III.C.2.K.; page 10, III.C.9)
+If the unit feels that important information can be added to the dossier by seeking an occasional letter internal to the unit, the entire letter (not a summary or selective sections from it) should be included in the dossier, in the section in which it addresses most significantly, and it should therefore be reviewed by the candidate with the rest of the contents of the dossier preceding section 1.
+(Page 9, III.C.2.k.; pages 10-11, III.C.9)